Rohith-79/Super-Store-Dashboard-Excel/README.md

-# Super Store Dashboard
+# Super Store Dashboard Project
-This project consists of an excel dashboard on the Super Store data.
-Concepts like Excel functions, Pivot Tables, Excel charts, etc were used in this.
+This project involves creating an Excel dashboard for analyzing the Super Store data.
+It utilizes various Excel functionalities, including advanced Excel functions, Pivot Tables, and data visualizations, to derive key insights.
+Additionally, a separate worksheet provides a detailed report highlighting business insights and strategic recommendations.
-Along with the dashboard, it presents some business insights in a report created on a separate worksheet.

-### Business Problem -
+### Business Objective
-Find 3 Key Findings and 3 Key Solutions to increase the Sales in Super Store.
+Identify 3 Key Findings and propose 3 Solutions to boost sales for Super Store.

-### How to read the Excel file -
-The first tab of the excel file contains the dashboard which displays various charts and vizuals.
-The second tab of the file has the report with key findings and suggestions.
-Rest of the tabs have additional information referred by the second tab.

 ### The DASHBOARD
 <img width="398" alt="SuperStoreDashboard" src="https://user-images.githubusercontent.com/54446705/205509161-c4bf98dd-37e7-415a-afc2-bf19d20fadcf.png">

-### The REPORT
+### The Report
-#### Findings
+#### Key Findings
-- Super Store is giving a lot of discounts on Binders, despite it already being one of their top selling products in all the customer segments across all regions.
+1. **Discount Management**: Super Store applies significant discounts on Binders, even though they are consistently one of the top-selling products across all customer segments and regions.
+This suggests potential overuse of discounting strategies on already popular items.
-- Super Store is spending too much of their discount budget on their stores in Central region.
-Stores especially in Southern region are comparatively lacking in discounts.
+2. **Regional Discount Allocation**: A substantial portion of the discount budget is spent on stores in the Central region, leading to a disparity.
+Stores in the Southern region receive fewer discounts, potentially affecting sales performance.
-- Only one product was sold in 50.65% of the total orders.
-- Delivery duration in Central region is comparatively slow.
-Average delivery in Central region takes 0.21 days more for Home Office consumers than overall delivery duration average for the same.
+3. **Single-Item Purchases**: Over half (50.65%) of the orders consist of only one product.
+This indicates that customers are not frequently engaging in multi-item purchases, possibly missing opportunities for cross-selling or upselling.
+4. **Delivery Efficiency**: The Central region shows a longer average delivery duration, particularly for Home Office consumers.
+Deliveries in this region take about 0.21 days longer than the overall average, which could impact customer satisfaction.

-#### Suggestions
+#### Recommendations
-- Discounts should be reduced from Binders (Sub-category) or Office supplies (Category) in general, as they have decent enough sales.
-Discount budget should be disbursed to the stores in Southern region for sales spree to attract customer attention.
-- In case of their online stores, investment shall be made on machine learning techniques so that people buying only one product from a category shall be recommended with other related products from that same category.
-- In case of offline stores, Super Store shall invest in Planograms (Product Display).
-More information about how planograms leading to improved sales can be found in the referred link.
+1. **Optimize Discount Strategy**: Reduce discounts on Binders and other high-selling Office Supplies.
+Instead, reallocate the discount budget to stores in the Southern region to stimulate sales growth there.
+This approach can ensure balanced sales performance across all regions.
+2. **Leverage Recommendation Systems**: For online sales, invest in machine learning algorithms to recommend complementary products.
+When a customer buys a single item, suggest related products that can encourage them to make additional purchases, thereby increasing the average order value.
+3. **Enhance Product Display (Planograms)**: For offline stores, implement effective product display strategies using Planograms.
+These displays can attract customer attention and encourage multi-item purchases.
+Refer to successful case studies to see how visual merchandising can improve sales.
-- Delivery duration should be reduced in the stores in Central region by introducing ship mode upgrades wherever it's possible.
-Decreased delivery duration may lead to increase in sales.
+4. **Upgrade Shipping Options**: Improve delivery times in the Central region by introducing faster shipping options or partnering with efficient carriers.
+Reduced delivery duration can enhance customer experience and potentially increase repeat sales.

+### Conclusion
+The Super Store Dashboard project effectively analyzes sales data and identifies areas that can lead to business growth through strategic adjustments.
+By optimizing discount allocation, investing in recommendation systems, enhancing product displays, and improving delivery services, Super Store can significantly increase its sales performance and customer satisfaction.
+The proposed solutions are designed to leverage existing strengths while addressing critical areas of improvement, providing a roadmap for sustained business success.